banner

 Mount sda3 by entering mount /dev/sda3 /mnt/sda3 in the terminal.

-Mount sda4 by entering mount /dev/sda4 /mnt/sda4 in the terminal.
+Mount sda4 by entering mount /dev/sda4 /mnt/sda4.

 upper work